fission/docs.fission.io/docs/content/usage/canary-deployments.md

 weight: 49
 ---

-This tutorial will walk you through setting up a canary config such that a new version of a function can be deployed in production with minimal risk in a way that it gradually receives user traffic all the way from 0% to 100% eventually.
+This tutorial will walk you through setting up a canary config to deploy a new version of a function on your cluster with minimal risk in a way that it gradually serves user traffic starting from 0% going all the way to 100% eventually.

 ## Setup & pre-requisites

+Canary feature can be enabled or disabled by setting a feature flag in helm chart `canaryDeployment.enabled` to true or false during fission installation.

-This feature is dependent on Prometheus metrics to check the health of the new version of the function before incrementing the percentage of user traffic to the new version of the function can be incremented at every interval that is configured.
+This feature is dependent on **Prometheus** metrics to check the health of the new version of the function.
+Hence, Prometheus is listed as a dependency for fission chart.

-Hence, Prometheus needs to be deployed and is listed as a dependency for fission chart.
-Issuing a `helm dependency update` before `helm install` of fission ensures the prometheus chart is fetched and installed alongside fission.
+Either an existing prometheus deployment in the cluster can be used or Prometheus could be installed alon with fission.
+To install prometheus with fission, the flag prometheusDeploy can be set to True in the helm chart.
+In order to re-use existing Prometheus deployment, fission checks the value of Prometheus server service environment variable in its controller pod.
+If that cant be accessed, fission proceeds without enabling the canary feature.

 ### Canary Config parameters